Pattullo Bridge Gas Line Replacement

 We’re reviewing options to replace a 20-inch gas line on the existing Pattullo Bridge, as our line on the bridge will need to be removed before the bridge is replaced and decommissioned in 2024.

-We are consulting with experts, stakeholders and First Nations as part of this process.
+We are consulting with experts, stakeholders and Indigenous groups as part of this process.

 More than 30,000 homes and businesses in New Westminster, Burnaby and Coquitlam rely on this natural gas line every day for the energy they need.
 The existing line on the Pattullo Bridge was built in 1957.